CBSE Class 12 Knowledge Traditions & Practices of India 2026-27 Syllabus

 1. Agriculture: A Survey

-• Demonstrate their understanding of the key concepts and developments in the field of agriculture.
+• Explore the evolution and various developments in the field of agriculture

-• Analyse and infer from the data and information related to agriculture and its impact on society and the environment.
+• Evaluate the data and information related to agriculture and its impact on society and the environment

-• Summarize the relationship between agriculture and the environment, including the impact of agriculture on natural resources and the role of sustainable practices in agriculture.
+• Connect the relationship between agriculture and the environment including the impact of agriculture on natural resources and the role of sustainable practices in agriculture

-• Demonstrate the connect of the study of agriculture to other subjects, such as economics, geography and biology.
+• Relate and connect the study of agriculture to other subjects such as economics, geography, and biology

 4. Education Systems and Practices: A Survey